lalaithion/MonadPaper/src/monads.md

 ## Error Handling in Plain Python

-Python usually uses Exception raising and catching to report errors that happen during execution.
+Python usually uses Exception throwing and catching to report errors that happen during execution.
 It is a desirable feature to have in a scripting language, but it is less useful in systems languages like C, Go, or Rust, because exceptions are expensive in terms of memory and CPU time.
 It's also less useful in functional languages like Haskell or Scala, which use types and abstract data structures to make code more predictable and safer, a goal which is undermined when code can throw exceptions that crash the whole program.
 In the following section, I'll be exploring ways to handle errors in Python without throwing exceptions and without using Monads.

 ### Division